dsb-automation/interview-challenges/automation-engineer/package_deployment_challenge.md

    you would propose to the team.
 3. Describe how you would build buy-in from the RPA developers for you process and how you would account for varying levels in modern development standards.

+## Bonus

+If you were able to complete the first tasks in the alloted time, you can begin working on these bonus questions:

+1. How would you begin the process of code review for the robot code to be used in RPA processes?
+2. How would you ensure a short build time on the build and deployment of the robot code?
-4. Explain how you might design a process for testing the robot code NuGet packages and electing packages between different environments based on their (non)success.
+3. Explain how you might design a process for testing the robot code NuGet packages and electing packages between different environments based on their (non)success.